 Given Sanctuary: July 16, 2017

 Nala and Akela are W.O.L.F.’s sister and brother duo from Oklahoma.
 Born on February 1, 2016, they were part of the last litter of pups from a breeder who was transitioning to breeding Siberian huskies.
 A Good Samaritan known as Scott met the pups when they were eleven weeks old.
 They were the last remaining pups in the litter still needing placement.
 Scott realized immediately it would be difficult for the breeder to sell them to a private owner as pets since, in the breeding world, they were considered too old to bond solidly with a human owner.
 Scott could not get the little black pups out of his mind, wondering what their fate would be.
 He returned to the breeder and offered to take them both.
-The breeder, anxious to be done with them, readily agreed, and soon Scott and his family had themselves two wolf dog pups that were not well-socialized with humans.
-Scott’s intention was to help them: make sure they were healthy, spayed, neutered, socialized, and then find a sanctuary placement where they would be safe.
+The breeder, anxious to be done with them, readily agreed, and soon, Scott and his family had themselves two wolf dog pups that were not well-socialized with humans.
+Scott’s intention was to help them: make sure they were healthy, spayed, neutered, and socialized before finding a sanctuary placement where they would be safe.
 Thus began a fourteen-month journey that brought Scott and the pups to W.O.L.F. on July 16.